mynaparrot/plugNmeet-docs/docs/user-guide/moderator.md

 -   **Troubleshooting:** If you see a "No recorder available" message, it means this component is not running on your server.
 -   **How it works:** Simply select "Cloud Recording" to start.
 The REC icon will pulse to indicate that the server is recording.
 Click it again to stop.

+    **New Recording Options:**
+    When initiating a cloud recording, you now have additional options to optimize the recorded layout:
+    *   **Enable auto-close chat panel**: If enabled, the public chat panel will automatically hide after a period of inactivity.
+This provides more screen space for webcams, screen shares, or presentations in the final recording.
+    *   **Duration after last message (in minutes)**: Specify the duration of inactivity (in minutes) after which the chat panel will automatically close.

+    These options ensure that your recordings are clean and focused on the primary content, especially useful for RTMP broadcasting where screen real estate is crucial.
+Our recording philosophy ensures that what you see is what gets recorded, so controlling the chat panel visibility directly impacts the final video.

 #### Local Recording (Browser-Based)

 This method uses your web browser's capabilities to capture and save the meeting directly to your computer.
 It has very specific requirements and is **only supported in Google Chrome**.